rozariot/FFShark_Wireshark_Integration/README.md

 `acceptall.bpf` used to reset FFshark filter to accept all packets.

-`read_packets.py` is used to read the generated packets into human readable.
-It can also output packets into PCAP format.
-Mainly for prototyping and learning purposes.
-Not officially used in the FFShark reading and writing code.
-Again, use the `--help` option to see more about it.

 ## Running FFShark with Wireshark Guide

 This method gets about 81kbps (kilobits per second) with locking but no contention.